Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

-The results are shown on the top panel of Fig. \ref{cube1}.
-They are displayed in the form of CSS-isosurfaces (represented using the Mayavi library \cite{Mayavi}).
-The overall shape is quite complex but we can nevertheless draw some trends.
-First we see that for values of A species' rotation energy $E_{A}$ close to zero, the CSS reaches the highest values.
-This is also quite independent of both $E_{B}$ and the diffusion coefficients ratio: the corresponding isosurfaces are almost flat and parallel to the $E_{A}=0$ plane.
-This is because when $D_{A}$ is greater $D_{B}$, if $A$ is purely or almost purely 3D-mobile, the type of mobility of $B$ has very little influence on absorption probability, the overwhelming efficiency of 3D-mobility will completely dominate.
-Another case is when $D_{B}$ is equal or very close to $D_{A}$, $E_{A}$ and $E_{B}$ should play symmetric roles for the CSS.
-This is indeed what is observed in the Fig. \ref{k2_DA-DA}.
-The hyperbolic-like shape of the contour lines can be simply interpreted by the fact that because $D_A=D_B$, for $E_A$ fixed, the CSS depend very weakly on $E_{B}$, so iso-CSS lines should be parallel to $E_{B}$ (and conversely for $E_B$ fixed).
-Also, we note that globally, whatever the couple $(E_{A},E_{B})$ values the CSS varies quite weakly in this isotropic diffusion analog case $D_A=D_B$.
-Nevertheless, it will be important to reproduce these hyperbolic-like shapes, because by extrusion and non-uniform shear along the $z$-axis they generate the complex isosurfaces of Fig. \ref{cube1}.
+To further interpret the variations of the CSS isosurface, we should first consider the horizontal cross section in Fig.~\ref{k2_DA-DA}-(a).
+This corresponds to $D_{B}$ is equal or very close to $D_{A}$ ($\Delta$ close to $0$).
+In this case, $E_{A}$ and $E_{B}$ should play symmetric roles for the CSS.
+This is indeed what is observed in Fig.~\ref{k2_DA-DA}-(a).
+The hyperbolic-like shapes of the contour lines can be simply interpreted by the fact that because $D_A=D_B$, for $E_A$ fixed, the CSS depends very weakly on $E_{B}$, so iso-CSS lines should be parallel to $E_{B}$ (and conversely for $E_B$ fixed).
+Also, we note that, globally, whatever the couple $(E_{A},E_{B})$, the CSS varies quite weakly in this "isotropic" diffusion analog case $D_A=D_B$ \cite{Adjanor1}.
+Nevertheless, it will be important to reproduce these hyperbolic-like shapes, because by extrusion and non-uniform shear along the $z$-axis (see the evolution of hyperboles in Fig.~\ref{k2_DA-DA}-(b,c,d)), they generate the complex isosurfaces of Fig.~\ref{cube1}-(a).

-Another salient feature of Fig. \ref{cube1} is that a series of isosurfaces parts are almost identical up to a constant translation along the $z$-axis.
+Indeed, another salient feature of Fig.~\ref{cube1}-(a,c,d,e) is that a series of isosurfaces parts are almost identical up to a constant translation along the $z$-axis.
 This is particularly striking for large values of $E_{A}$.
-In this logarithmic representation, the constant spacing along $\Delta$ between isosurfaces is the signature of the power-law dependencies highlighted in the limiting cases.
-This clearly holds for specific parts of the $(E_A,E_B,\Delta)$-parameter space: the plateau values reached by the surfaces notably when both $E_{A}$ and $E_{B}$ are large suggest a quite wide range of validity of limiting case analytical formulas.
-Between these plateau regions there are very clear transition zones where isosurfaces have sigmoid shapes.
+In this semi-logarithmic representation, the constant spacing along $\Delta$ between isosurfaces is the signature of the power-law dependencies highlighted in the limiting cases of CSS expressions.
+This holds for specific parts of the $(E_A,E_B,\Delta)$-parameter space: the fact that isosurfaces reach plateau values, notably when both $E_{A}$ and $E_{B}$ are large, suggests a quite wide range of validity of limiting case analytical formulas.
+Between these plateau regions, there are very clear transition zones where isosurfaces have sigmoid shapes (most clearly seen in Fig.~\ref{cube1}-(e)) .